fresh-standard/fresh-themes/themes/awesome/README.md

 - `fontawesome.sty` should link to `../fontawesome.sty`.
 - `fonts` should link to `../fonts` (folder).

-FluentCV creates these by default when it generates a resume under the `awesome` theme.
+HackMyResume creates these by default when it generates a resume under the `awesome` theme.
 To create these symlinks manually, either use the Linux / OS X symlink command for all three or, if on Windows, run use `mklink /H` for the first two and `mklink /J` for the last.

 ## License